offers two databases that include full-text articles as well as abstracts of articles in magazines, journals and newspapers.

 Please note that the Learning Center cannot accommodate entire classes.
 This also means that instructors cannot use the testing services as a substitute for regular in-class exams.

-To schedule an exam time, the student must contact the Learning Center at least 24-hours in advance.
+To schedule an exam time, the student must contact the Academic Resource Center at least 24-hours in advance.

 NOTE: Drop-in services cannot be accommodated.
 This means that an instructor cannot drop off an exam and have students drop in during testing hours to take an exam without making an appointment at least 24-hours in advance.
 Instructors must provide to the proctor the name of the student(s), the academic program or discipline, and the specific instructions for the exam.